ghik/kubernetes-the-harder-way/docs/Installing_Essential_Cluster_Services.md

 in the real world very often).

 We'll use a different method instead, implemented by the [MetalLB](https://metallb.universe.tf/) project.
-In this approach, one of the worker nodes becomes the load balancer for Kubernetes services.
-This node dynamically assigns itself Service external IPs as its own IPs.
-The role of a load balancer may be taken over any other worker node in case the current node becomes unavailable.
+In this approach, one of the worker nodes takes the role of a load balancer and assumes the ownership of external IPs of `LoadBalancer`-type services.
+In case this node fails, another node takes over its job.
+This way the load-balancing node is not a single point of failure.

 Let's install `metallb`: